Wildsong/docker-varnish/README.md

 Hitch does the TLS part, as a proxy between Varnish and the world.
 Varnish and Hitch communicate using the "PROXY" protocol.

+2023-03-24
+TIL there is built in support for TLS now so everything I did with hitch is no longer needed.
+I leave work in 15 minutes so I will not look at it today.

 As a separate process certbot manages certificates from the host.
 There is a tiny web server that answers challenge requests.